YogurtTheHorse/RogueBot/README.md

 That's it.

-You can write me via Telegram (@yegorf1) or VK.com (vk.com/yegorf1) if you have any questions.
+You can write me via Telegram (@yogurtthehorse) or VK.com (vk.com/yogurtthehirse) if you have any questions.